Learn - Planner

 |---|---|

-| Add Item | Opens the Add Item dialog.
-Save it, and the new item produces events forward according to its schedule.
-See Items. |
+| Add Flow | Opens the Add Flow dialog.
+The new flow produces events forward on its schedule.
+See Flows. |

-| Mark Event as Paid | Toggles the selected event between Scheduled and Paid.
-The event stays on the Planner; your account balance does not change. |
+| Mark Event as Paid / Mark Event as Unpaid | Flags the event as paid, or clears the flag.
+The event stays on the Planner and no balance moves. |

-| Edit Event | Opens the Edit Item Event dialog for one specific event. |
+| Edit Event | Opens the Edit Flow Event dialog for that one event. |

-| Delete Event | Removes the event from the Planner and writes a Deleted record to History.
-Your balance does not change. |
+| Delete Event | Removes the event from the Planner and writes a Deleted row to History, with no confirmation step. |

 When Resolve asks first

-Editing one event versus editing the item
+Editing one event versus editing the flow

 The fields: